roselandroche/roselandroche/README.md

 ## Hi there, I'm Rose!  👋
 ### 😄 Pronouns: She, Her

-I am a Full Stack Web Developer originally from Western New York.
+I am a Full Stack Web Developer based out of Vancouver British Columbia.
 I have degrees in both Criminal Justice and Music Ministry, but decided to move into a programming career path to use my logical and detail oriented nature to its full potential.

 ### 🌱 Currently I am:

 - Learning better problem solving and algorithmic skills.

-- Working on completing the Full Stack Web Development track at Lambda School.
+- Working on becoming fully endorsed by Lambda School.

+- Looking for my first professional position in tech.

 ### 💡 My goals include: